SMW United States Junior Heavyweight Championship

 The SMW United States Junior Heavyweight Championship was a singles title in Smoky Mountain Wrestling.
-It existed from 1992 until the promotion's close in 1995.
+It existed from 1992 until 1994.
 There were three officially recognized champions and eight title reigns, with Bobby Blaze holding the title a record four times.
 Because the championship is a professional wrestling championship, it is won and lost competitively.
 The championship is awarded after the Wrestler who is more “over” wins the match.